Home FLASHES Preserving Ethnicity- World Nomad Games and India’s participation

 A Celebration of Ethnic Culture

 With games and sports, tunes and flutes, cuisines and attires and even the art of epic storytelling- the World Nomad Games showcase the rich heritage of Central Asia.
-The Games also attract a significant portion of world tourist who experience people-to people contact and cultural connect leading to the celebration of nomadic culture and ethnic lifestyle.
+The Games also attract a significant portion of world tourists who experience people-to-people contact and cultural connect leading to the celebration of nomadic culture and ethnic lifestyle.

 Previous articleIndia defeat Pakistan; enter the semifinals of ACT unbeaten